suniala/midi-tuutti/README.md

 ## Midi Devices and Sounds
 Currently only the default Java Runtime MIDI device is supported.
-You can get better sounds by downloading a sound bank file and to:
+You can get better sounds by downloading a sound bank file to:

 * When running a midi-tuutti release: `image/lib/audio/`
 * When running from sources: `$JAVA_HOME/jre/lib/audio`.